jj1bdx/emprng/README.md

 ## Acknowledgments

-Thanks to Dan Gunmundsson for the idea of allowing multiple PRNG handlers, and the code review.
+Thanks to Dan Gudmundsson for the idea of allowing multiple PRNG handlers, and the code review and the comments.

 Thanks to Mutsuo Saito and Makoto Matsumoto, the SFMT and TinyMT authors, for allowing redistribution of sfmt-erlang and tinymt-erlang under